One Last Note on Delivering the Message

 Message Content Help

 National, provincial and regional literacy networks all have tools, statistics and learner stories to help you with your outreach messages.
-CLO, for example, has produced several “message” packages about literacy that can be found on our website www.communityliteracyofontario.ca:
+CLO, for example, has produced several “message” packages about literacy that can be found on its website:

-- Ontario’s Community Literacy Agencies: Great Places to Learn!, Awesome People! and Telling It Like It Is!
+- Ontario’s Community Literacy Agencies: Great Places to Learn!

 Over the years, Community Literacy of Ontario has collected information on effective outreach strategies from a wide variety of sources, including CLO’s provincial Board of Directors, participants in online workshops, Kingston Literacy’s “Reaching Across the Barriers” and CLO’s “Learner Recruitment and Retention Toolkit.”
 These strategies can be categorized into three groups: Advertising and Promotion, Programming and Networking.